 Recorder tuition is provided each week to Year 3 children by our music subject leader.
 Some children learn to play instruments (mostly the guitar), individually or in a small group.

 Physical education allows children to develop and explore their physical capabilities, learn to persevere and work as part of a team.
-They improve their co-ordination, explore and express ideas, and face challenges in a safe setting.
 Children take part in a wide range of activities including football, netball, gym, dance, athletics, swimming and adventurous activities (during residential visits).

 Approximately 2 hours is allocated to P.E. each week.
 In addition there are after-school clubs for various sports led by keen coaches.
-School teams compete in inter-school matches and tournaments, and enjoy considerable success.
+School teams compete in inter-school matches and tournaments, and enjoy a lot of success.
 The majority of children take part in these at some point and every year there is a sports day for everyone in the school.

 Children have equal access to all areas of P.E.
 They are encouraged to engage in friendly competition and to learn to win or lose graciously.
 We expect each child to try hard to fulfill his or her potential.